2025-2026 Descriptions

 Term 2

 The main goal of this course is to help students write a research paper in public economics and policy.
 To do so, the course is divided into two parts: (1) it will expose students to a set of topics in public economics, and (2) it will provide them with econometric tools to analyze data and make statistical inference.
-Students will learn necessary tools to evaluate a research paper, and will have individual meetings to discuss how to apply these tools to pursue their own research ideas.
-Near the end, students will have a chance to present their research paper.
-Possible topics include local public finance, innovation policies, taxes and transfer programs.
+Near the end, students will present their research papers in class.
+Possible topics include tax and innovation policies.